SolidCaterpillar/SWEN303-Group-Project-Part-2/Usability Test Results.md

 ## 4. User Walkthrough (Synchronous/Qualitative/Subjective)

-When user's were doing walkthrough, we collected any pain points ore issues that they identified as they went through the user tasks.
-We aggregated them into the following document [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/User_Walkthroughs/All_Walkthroughs.md?plain=0).

-Based on the comments and reactions of the test-subject during the test, we came up with some problems/issues to focus on.\
+During the user walkthroughs, we collected feedback on pain points and issues identified by users as they navigated through the tasks.
+The gathered data was compiled into a comprehensive document available [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/User_Walkthroughs/All_Walkthroughs.md?plain=0).
+This document includes detailed observations and severity ratings of each problem encountered.
+By analysing the comments and reactions of the test subjects, we identified key areas of concern.
+These insights have helped us pinpoint specific problems to focus on, ensuring that we address the most critical issues to enhance the user experience effectively.
+This systematic approach allows us to prioritise fixes and improvements based on real user feedback, ultimately leading to a more intuitive and user-friendly application.

 ## 5. Focus Groups (Asynchronous/Qualitative/Subjective)

-From our focus groups, we aggregated all the information gained from them in the document [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/Focus_Groups/All_Focus_Groups.md).
+Our focus groups provided valuable insights into user experiences and preferences, which we have aggregated into the following document [here](https://gitlab.ecs.vuw.ac.nz/course-work/swen303/2024/project1/t7/swen303-part2/-/blob/main/Focus_Groups/All_Focus_Groups.md).
+Participants highlighted several issues, such as the navigation bar's low contrast and the "swampy" colour scheme.
+Additionally, there were concerns about the crowded homepage and the confusing layout of the expense page.
+Users also pointed out functional problems, like the non-functional help and support button and difficulties navigating settings.
+The feedback underscored the need for better visual indicators, clearer navigation, and a more intuitive design to enhance user satisfaction and ease of use.
+These insights are critical as we refine our application to better meet user expectations and improve overall usability.

 ## Note: Severity Rating